tenox7/wfm/README.md

 # WFM - Web File Manager

-WFM is a lightweight web based, file manager.
+WFM is a lightweight, web based, file manager.
 You can use it as a web interface for a NAS box, FTP server, a "personal cloud", document sharing site or a lightweight CMS.
 It allows to perform basic file and folder operations such as download, upload, rename, move, delete files and organize directory tree structure.
-Text files, such as markup and markdown files can be edited directly in the browser.
+Text files, such as markup, markdown, config, etc can be edited directly in the browser.
 WFM can also create and open bookmarks, link and shortcut files, etc.

 ![wfm screenshot](screenshot.png "WFM Screenshot")